-All new multi-residential, commercial, industrial, mixed use and community/public use related developments within these designated Development Permit areas require compliance with the relevant Development Permit guidelines prior to the issuance of a Development Permit.
+All new multi-family, commercial, industrial, mixed use and community/public use related developments within these designated development permit areas require compliance with the relevant development permit guidelines prior to the issuance of a development permit.

-Major renovations to existing buildings (e.g., restoration or reconfiguration of a building's total façade) also require compliance with DPA guidelines with the exception of building siting and for those items which cannot be reasonably achieved due to the structure and fundamental design of the building.
+Major renovations to existing buildings (e.g. restoration or reconfiguration of a building's total façade) also require compliance with DPA guidelines with the exception of building siting and for those items which cannot be reasonably achieved due to the structure and fundamental design of the building.